When can I take a leave from work because of COVID-19?Updated September 3

 And, you can take the leave as many times as you need to.
 For example, if you took the leave once because you thought you had COVID-19, you could take it again for a different reason or for the same reason.

-This leave is available until September 25, 2021.
-The government may extend this if the COVID-19 situation doesn’t improve.
+The government has not said when the unpaid leave will stop being available.
+The paid leave is available until at least December 31, 2021.
+The government may extend this end date if the COVID-19 situation doesn't improve.

 Taking the leave